taeo/grunt-svn-add/README.md

 # grunt-svn-add

-> Add files/directories to SVN working copy via Grunt.
+> Grunt SVN Add plugin

 ## Getting Started
-This plugin requires Grunt `~0.4.1`
+This plugin requires Grunt `~0.4.2`

-If you haven't used [Grunt]. before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-svn-add --save-dev